ChanLumerico/luma/luma/neural/README.md

 For more detailed information, please refer to the source code of `NeuralModel`.

-### Recommendations
+## Recommendations

-Since Luma's neural package supports MLX acceleration, platforms with Apple Silicon are recommended.
+Since Luma's neural package supports `MLX` acceleration, platforms with **Apple Silicon** are recommended.

-Apple's Metal Performance Shader(MPS) will be automatically detected if available, and MLX acceleation will be applied.
+Apple's Metal Performance Shader(MPS) will be automatically detected if available, and `MLX` acceleration will be applied.

 Otherwise, the default CPU operations are applied.